Eve Torres: Personal life

 As of April 2014, Torres is married to Rener Gracie, with whom she has two sons, Raeven, born in 2015 and Renson, born in 2018.

-In 2023, Torres revealed that she learned in 2022 that several illnesses she had since 2013 resulted from her breast implants, which the ailments being described as "Breast Implant Illness."
+In 2023, Torres revealed that she learned in 2022 that several illnesses she had since 2013 resulted from her breast implants, with the ailments being described as "Breast Implant Illness."
 Upon hearing about this condition, Torres initially rejected the idea of her having Breast Implant Illness.
 However, she would eventually get her implants removed.